bartbie/nixos/README.md

 Nixon's lib also provides its own `modulesPath` if needed;

-`wrapper-manager` environment gets passed `lib.theme` as `theme` to make color-scheme configuring shorter;
+`wrapper-manager` environment gets passed:

+- `lib.theme` as `theme` to make color-scheme configuring shorter;
+- `overrideArgs` to get args passed by consumers via `.override` to pass to base package
+- `wrapperArgs` to get args passed by consumers via `.override {wrapperArgs = {...};}` for its own usage

 ## Disko & Impermanence

+To add their dependency modules add `"disko"` and/or `"impermanence"` tags to a host.

 By default Impermanence is disabled; this can be configured via `nixon.impermanence`.

-Disko will get enabled for a host if any devices are defined under its environment.